TimeMachine1994/081925-SvelteTweb/Old Docs01/093025-firestore-security-rules.md

 ## Overview

 Firestore security rules determine what data can be accessed by different types of users.
-This document explains how our security model works for public memorial pages and stream visibility.
+This document explains how our security model works for public event pages and stream visibility.

 ## Security Architecture